A young father receives an ominous note that has mistakenly threatened the wrong family...

-Though the men peered warily around them as they commenced with whatever strange and suspicious exchange they planned to enact, for clearly this meeting was meant for more than just casual conversation over an ale or two, they appeared not to recognize William, who sat beside them with his head now resting in his right hand, his young face, lined with exhaustion, turned away from the ensuing meeting.
+Though the men peered warily around them as they commenced with whatever strange exchange they planned to enact - for clearly this meeting was meant for more than just casual conversation over an ale or two - they ignored William sitting beside them, his head now resting in his right hand, his young face lined with exhaustion and turned away from the ensuing meeting.

-“...done.
+“... done.
 They have been taken care of.” whispered the shorter of the two, who sat in the seat closer to William.
 The short, tweed-clad man continued.
-“Though she proved...difficult at first, I succeeded in the end.”
-His companion nodded in response, clearly pleased with the report, for William had deduced that the closer of the strangers had succeeded in some task commissioned by the taller of the two.
+“Though she proved ... difficult at first, I succeeded in the end.”
+His companion nodded in response, clearly pleased with the report.
+William deduced that the closer of the strangers had accomplished some task commissioned by the tall man.

 “Very good.
-I of course was not lacking my faith that you would succeed, only that the situation would not remain...under a certain discretion for long.
+I, of course, was not lacking in faith that you would succeed, only that the situation would not remain ... under a certain discretion for long.
 It appears my fears were misplaced.”

 “Indeed, sir.
 My word remains as honorable as ever.”
-At this, the stranger to the right, chuckled ominously.
+At this, the taller stranger chuckled ominously.

 “Honorable.
 I would not exactly describe our trade as such, but amongst our fellow...how shall I put it eloquently... executioners, your word certainly does hold considerable value within our profession.”
 They chuckled again, and a barb of alarm worked itself up William’s spine.